mobiledge/mobiledge.github.io/README.md

 <details>
   <summary><b> CS193q - Python </b></summary><p>

-  - Overview: _A 1 unit seminar that teaches Python very very quickly - geared for people who already know how to program but do not know Python.
+  A 1 unit seminar that teaches Python very very quickly - geared for people who already know how to program but do not know Python.
 </p></details>

 <details>